Updated: August 31, 2018 Olympic Hills Photo Gallery

 Energy efficiency is achieved through optimum daylighting, thermally efficient windows, LED lighting fixtures and a low-maintenance ground-source heating system.

 Construction Management Firm: Shiels Obletz Johnsen (SOJ), Inc.

 Contractor: Cornerstone General Contractors, Inc

-Construction start: Summer 2015
+Construction began: Summer 2015

-School open: Fall 2017
+School opened: Fall 2017